 When looking at a process, it is critical to understand how it currently operates.
-It is helpful to gather as much data as possible about the process, the students who successfully complete it, and the students who are lost during the process - in as much detail as possible.
+It is helpful early in the process to gather as much data as possible about the process, the students who successfully complete it, the students who are lost during the process - in as much detail as possible.
 Accessing data can help focus the mapping on areas where students struggle the most.